reactiveui/website/input/blog/2020-07-12-article-blazor-compelling-example.md

 each one atomic, each one easy to test.
 And I also my second favourite library ever, [Language-Ext](https://github.com/louthy/language-ext) to get some nice helper methods and structs.

-And here that `GetNugetPackages` method now.
+And here's that `GetNugetPackages` method now.

     public async Task<IEnumerable<NugetPackageDto>> GetNugetPackages(string term) =>
             await NugetFunctions.NuGetLocalRepository()